seth56/Assembly/References/filePerms.md

 # File Permissions Reference

-Perms written as 0x0000 (Special, Owner, Group, Other)
+Permissions are written as 0x0000 (Special, Owner, Group, Other)

 In order from most significant bit to least significant bit:
   - Special